Hitster app

 An improved product experience, millions of users and 4.8 stars in the app stores: together with Jumbo, we built two new native apps for the music party game Hitster within twelve weeks.

-Hitster is a musical party game by royal Jumbo that took the Dutch board‑game market by storm in 2022.
-Simple and infectious, Hitster is accessible to everyone.
-It can be played in teams or individually, and the goal is straightforward: to get ten playing cards in a row.
-Each card features a QR code on one side and a year and track number on the other.
-Using the Hitster app, a player scans the QR code, after which the corresponding song is played via Spotify.
+Hitster is a musical party game by Koninklijke Jumbo, which conquered the Dutch board game market in 2022.
+Simple and catchy, Hitster is accessible to everyone.
+It is played in teams or individually, and the goal is simple: guess the correct year of a pop song ten times and place those years in the correct order.
+The game consists of cards with a QR code on one side and the year and song on the other.
+Using the Hitster app, a player scans the code on the playing card, after which the corresponding song is played via music streaming platforms like Spotify.

 Nobody said it was easy

-The most important foundation of the Hitster app is Spotify.
-All QR codes on the game cards link directly to tracks on the music streaming service.
-Sounds simple, but not everyone has the Spotify app on their phone.
-And some people don’t have an account, or only a free one with ads.
-Those players wouldn’t be able to play Hitster.
-Our challenge: make sure everyone, with or without a Spotify account, can use the Hitster app.
+An important foundation of the Hitster app are music streaming platforms.
+All QR codes on the playing cards link directly to songs.
+Sounds simple, but not everyone has a music streaming app on their phone.
+Or when they do, they have a free account (with ads).
+Our challenge: to ensure that everyone can use the Hitster app.

-To solve this, we introduced a new game mode: flip your phone mode.
-In this mode, designed specifically for players without a paid Spotify account, the song only starts playing once the player turns their device face down.
-This way, no one can see which track is being played.
-(When the paid Spotify app is available on a phone, the artist and track name are hidden behind a Hitster logo.)
+Together with Jumbo, we have also considered further optimisations of the user experience.
+To let users hear a song preview, a new game mode was devised, the ‘flip your phone mode’.
+With this game mode specifically for people without a paid Spotify account, the song will only start playing once the player has flipped their device over.
+As a result, no one sees which song is being played.
+(When the paid Spotify app is available on a phone, the name and song are not displayed.)

 So I say thank you for the music